Moving to NYC after college? Here's how to find a rental apartment

 Almost as important as the apartment itself, the neighborhood you end up living in can make or break your experience as a New Yorker.

-"I recommend that graduates decide which train they need to be close to," Moye says.
+"I recommend that graduates decide which train they need to be close to," Moye said.
 "What's most convenient for work, grad school, whatever they decide to do.
 Figure out the easiest way to get to where you need to go—for instance, don't move to the Upper East Side if you know you'll be working in Chelsea."

-Besides transportation, take in factors like conveniences such as grocery stores, drug stores, delis, restaurants, and nightlife scene, if that’s important to you.
-For stats on things like crime, pests, and general cleanliness, it also doesn't hurt to do some online research—here are some ways to start your sleuthing on the neighborhood in general and the building in particular.
+Besides transportation, factor in conveniences such as grocery stores, drug stores, banks, restaurants, and the nightlife scene, if that’s important to you.
+For stats on things like crime, pests, and general cleanliness, it also doesn't hurt to do some online research.

 Considering the co-living option